 I think it’s about to get silly, folks.

 Now looking at India.
 Ish.
-Ok, we see what look like illuminated manuscripts from Indian books and some black and white pictures of Indian firewalkers, and then we’re talking to a white yoga instructor.
+Okay, we see what look like illuminated manuscripts from Indian books and some black and white pictures of Indian firewalkers, and then we’re talking to a white yoga instructor.
 He does some nice looking manouvers.
 He has big hair and a barely visible moustache and wears white yoga pants with a dark blue skin-tight t-shirt as he does his yoga on a speckled-blue carpet.
 We’ve reached peak ’70s, folks.

 He starts talking about people having energy bodies.
 He claims that these energy bodies expand in the case of firewalking, effectively forming a force-field.
 Then Nimoy is showing us some kirilian photos, and the yoga guy and his similarly white-trousered friends do this weird thing where all four of them can’t lift a man out of a chair until they’ve expanded their energy bodies.
 I don’t get it myself, I’d think four people could easily lift the guy, but they all seem pretty happy with what they’ve accomplished so good for them.